Cavorter/cavort/content/posts/2006-10-14-new-web-toy.md

 ---
 <div class='microid-mailto+http:sha1:4519d41e7f18a90ad97a086dc8d2083553b11804'>

-    I'm playing with a new music social network web toy right now called <a href="http://www.qloud.com" target="_blank">Qloud</a>.
-It's very similar to <a href="http://www.lastfm.com" target="_blank">Last.fm</a> which I have been playing with for a couple of years now, but in some ways the service might have a better outlook.
+    I'm playing with a new music social network web toy right now called [Qloud](http://www.qloud.com).
+It's very similar to [Last.fm](http://www.lastfm.com) which I have been playing with for a couple of years now, but in some ways the service might have a better outlook.